johnjbarton/outliner/README.md

 4. Hit the back button to return to http://blog.johnjbarton.com:8080/navigate/table.html#/file/D/?depth=1
 5. Navigate to a .js file
 6. In the tall gray box on the left side you will see a dark gray arrow.
-Use it to select "Nonymous Structural Outline".
+Use it to select "Nonymous JavaScript Outline".

-Due to a [bug](https://bugs.eclipse.org/bugs/show_bug.cgi?id=359160) you have to reselect the outliner for each file.

 Another demo page shows a number of examples all on one page:
 [http://blog.johnjbarton.com:8080/file/B/lib/nonymous/index.html](http://blog.johnjbarton.com:8080/file/B/lib/nonymous/index.html).